publitas/sidekiq-prioritized_queues/README.md

 With this configuration:
 - Jobs in the `webhooks`, `notifications`, and `cleanup` queues will be processed in strict FIFO order
 - Jobs in all other queues will be processed based on their priority values
-- You can still use priority-based and dynamic queue routing for workers, but if they push to an ignored queue, the job will be enqueued using FIFO
+- You can still use priority-based and dynamic queue routing for workers, but if they push to a non prioritized queue, the job will be enqueued using FIFO

 This is particularly useful for queues where order of execution is critical and you don't want priority-based reordering to affect the processing sequence.